-Every year in the United States, an estimated 600 to 800 women die from pregnancy or childbirth complications, and tens of thousands experience severe complications, from shock to kidney failure.
+Every year in the United States, an estimated 700 women die from pregnancy or childbirth complications, and more than 50,000 experience severe complications, from shock to kidney failure.

-The rate of severe complications related to labor and delivery rose almost 200 percent from 1993–2014, the latest year for which statistics are available, according to the U.S. Centers for Disease Control.
+The rate of severe complications related to labor and delivery rose almost 200 percent from 1993–2014, according to the U.S. Centers for Disease Control.

-And while maternal mortality fell by almost half globally in recent years, several studies indicate it’s on the rise in the U.S. The maternal death rate increased by 27 percent from 2000–2014 for 48 states and Washington, D.C., according to an analysis published in the American Journal of Obstetrics & Gynecology.
-Among wealthy countries, the U.S. ranks near last place and also falls behind many poorer countries, such as Bosnia and Herzegovina and Libya.
+And while maternal mortality has declined globally in recent years, several studies indicate it’s on the rise in the U.S. The maternal death rate increased by 27 percent from 2000-2014 for 48 states and Washington, D.C., according to an analysis published in the American Journal of Obstetrics & Gynecology.
+Among developed countries, the U.S. ranks last and also falls behind many poorer countries, such as Serbia and Vietnam.

 What are the causes of maternal deaths in the U.S., and how can we prevent them and the rising tide of near misses?
 We spoke with Dr. Mary D’Alton, who is drawing national attention to the problem and working toward making pregnancy and childbirth safer.